brettgoodrich/ElexioPress/readme.md

 ElexioPress 0.1

 ## Usage
-There's a good number of functions.
-I'll update this readme at some point.
+Heh.
+Documentation to be updated.
+Usage is only available through direct function calls at present moment, but backend is in the plan.

 #### WordPress backend
-ElexioPress' settings are given their own page parented to "Settings".
-You can easily edit key information.
+ElexioPress' settings page is parented to "Settings".
+You'll need to set your API keys from there.

 #### Supported Functions
 ```
 elexiopress_FindPersonByName('name')
 elexiopress_GetPerson('personID')
-elexiopress_FindEventsByDate('startDate', 'endDate', 'reqTag', 'forbiddenTag1', 'forbiddenTag2')
+elexiopress_FindEventsByDate('startDate', 'endDate', 'musthaveTag', 'forbiddenTag1', 'forbiddenTag2')
 elexiopress_LookupCodes(numericCode)
 ```